Here’s a thought to consider:

 C) Elizabeth Tower

-“Big Ben” actually refers to the bell inside the tower.
+“Big Ben” actually refers to the bell inside the tower.📖 Why it matters:

 A) Windsor Castle